 The benefits of agile sprint planning

-- Align the entire team around common goals
+- Bring the whole team together and align around common goals

 - Identify potential roadblocks before they occur